Morrisite War

-The Morrisite War was a skirmish between a Latter Day Saint sect known as the "Morrisites" and the Utah territorial government.
+The Morrisite War was a skirmish between a Latter Day Saint sect known as the "Morrisites" and the Utah territorial government in June 1862.

 Morrisites

-In 1857 Joseph Morris, an English convert to the Church of Jesus Christ of Latter-day Saints in Utah, reported receiving revelations naming him the Seventh Angel from the Book of Revelation.
-He wrote to Brigham Young, seeking recognition of his calling from the church.
+In 1857 Joseph Morris, an English convert to The Church of Jesus Christ of Latter-day Saints in Utah, reported receiving revelations naming him the Seventh Angel from the Book of Revelation.
+He wrote to Brigham Young to seek recognition of his calling from the church.

-In 1860 Morris began to collect followers to a group that was commonly known as the Morrisites.
-In February 1861 John Taylor and Wilford Woodruff excommunicated him.
-On April 6, 1861 he organized the Church of the Firstborn and called all of his followers to gather at Kington Fort, a 3 acre fort on the Weber River which had been abandoned in 1858.
-By Fall 1861, the group contained several hundred followers.
+In 1860, Morris began to collect followers to a group that was commonly known as the Morrisites.
+In February 1861, John Taylor and Wilford Woodruff excommunicated him.
+On April 6, 1861, he organized the Church of the Firstborn and called all of his followers to gather at Kington Fort, a 3 acre fort on the Weber River which had been abandoned in 1858.
+By fall 1861, the group contained several hundred followers.

 Morris told his followers that the Second Coming was imminent and not to bother with planting crops.
 They may have trampled some of their crops into the ground as evidence of their faith.
 The group pooled available supplies and waited at Kington Fort.

 Dissension

 By spring 1862, food was scarce and some members were becoming discontented.
 Morris repeatedly designated certain days for the Second Coming, only to have those days pass uneventfully.
-Each time this happened, a handful of members would recover their possessions from the community pool and leave the congregation.
+Each time that happened, a handful of members would recover their possessions from the community pool and leave the congregation.

 With the steady outflux of members, the question of property entitlement became contentious.
 Those who stayed behind felt those who left were taking better stock and other items than they had initially contributed to the community pool.
-Soon after three departing members — William Jones, one of Morris's first converts, John Jensen, and Lars C. Geertsen — vowed revenge after what they perceived as an unfair reckoning, they seized a load of wheat en route from Kington to Kaysville for milling.
+Soon afterward, three departing members (William Jones, one of Morris's first converts, John Jensen, and Lars C. Geertsen) vowed revenge after what they perceived as an unfair reckoning, and they seized a load of wheat en route from Kington to Kaysville for milling.
 The Morrisites sent a group of men after them, and the group soon captured the three and the wheat.
 The church held the men prisoner in a small cabin, to be "tried by the Lord when he came."

 Government involvement

 Geertsen soon escaped, but the other men's wives petitioned the territorial government for assistance.
-Word reached John F. Kinney, appointed two years earlier by James Buchanan as chief justice of the Utah Territory, that the Morrisites were illegally holding prisoners.
-On May 24 he issued a writ of habeas corpus commanding the prisoners' release.
+Word reached John F. Kinney, who had been appointed two years earlier by James Buchanan as chief justice of the Utah Territory, that the Morrisites were illegally holding prisoners.
+On May 24, he issued a writ of habeas corpus commanding the prisoners' release.
 U.S. Marshal Judson Stoddard brought the writ to Kington Fort and read it to the Morrisite leaders, who refused to receive it.